a Broken System

 This project consisted of multiple dashboards and scenarios: patient view, physician view, clinic view, and lab view.
 Mapping out a cohesive system was a pivotal task since many of the user journeys were contingent on how a different user group interacted within the system.

 Intense early conversations with stakeholders and target customers were critical to gain insight as to what mattered most to them and how we might understand underserved needs as-well-as identify specific value propositions.
-Through a series of collaborative design thinking exercises I sketched rough wireframes to help define a structure that would present this information in a more user-friendly manner and ultimately map out the entire product and customer experience.
+Through a series of collaborative design thinking exercises I mapped process and business journeys to define a structure that would best present this information in a more user-friendly manner and ultimately map out the entire product and customer experience.

 How it Works